Justice League: Gods and Monsters: Reception

-The film earned $2,928,833 from domestic home video sales.
+The film earned $2,990,638 from domestic home video sales.

 It received mostly positive reviews from critics.
+Based on 8 reviews collected on Rotten Tomatoes, the film has an approval rating of 88% with an average rating of 8.10.

 Kofi Outlaw from Screen Rant gave the film 5 out of 5 stars, praising Timm's and Burnett's writing, the new versions of the DC Trinity, the fight scenes and characters and calling it "a must-see for any DC fan".
 Joshua Yehl of IGN gave the film an 8.9/10 praising the concept, Wonder Woman's origin story, the voice acting and the use of violence.

 Tie-in media

 Companion series

-In the weeks before the debut of the film, a three-part series, Justice League: Gods and Monsters Chronicles, which focused on the characters and the universe of the film, was released online by Machinima on June 8, 2015.
+In the weeks before the debut of the film, a three-part series, Justice League: Gods and Monsters Chronicles, which focused on the characters and universe of the film, was released online by Machinima on June 8, 2015.
 The series is the first collaboration between Warner Bros. and Machinima, following the former's investment of $18 million in Machinima in March 2014.
 The series is also the first production of Blue Ribbon Content, a digital content production unit of Warner Bros. formed in 2014 and led by the president of Warner Bros.
 Animation Sam Register.

 The first season consisted of three episodes concluding on June 12, 2015.
-A second season of the series was planned to be released in 2016 and would have featured ten episodes.
-However, as of September 30, 2020, it has been shelved.
+A second season of the series was planned to be released in 2016 and would have featured ten episodes, but was shelved.